ipfs/kubo/contribute.md

 small!
 Take a look at the [community contributing notes](https://github.com/ipfs/community/blob/master/contributing.md).
 Please make sure to check the [issues](https://github.com/ipfs/go-ipfs/issues).
 Search the closed ones before reporting things, and help us with the open ones.

+If you're looking to help out, head to the [captain's log](https://github.com/ipfs/go-ipfs/issues/2247) and try picking up an issue from there.

 ## Go Guidelines:

 Please look and conform to our [Go Contribution Guidelines](https://github.com/ipfs/community/blob/master/go-contribution-guidelines.md).